520. BIOGRAPHICAL SKETCH |

 He teaches Applied Hydraulics, Applied Hydrology, and Open-channel Hydraulics at the undergraduate level, and, at the graduate level, Computational Hydraulics and Hydrology, Environmental Hydrology, Surface-water Hydrology, Sedimentation Engineering, and Advances Topics in Water Engineering, with topics in online computing and hydromodification.
 Dr. Ponce's extensive research and teaching experience led to the publication of Engineering Hydrology: Principles and Practices (Prentice Hall, 1989).
 The second, online edition of Engineering Hydrology: Principles and Practices was released in 2014.
 In addition, Dr. Ponce has completed, also in 2014, the online book Fundamentals of Open-channel Hydraulics and its translation into Spanish (2015).
-Dr. Ponce has also webpublished a Fortran text and is the author of two hundred and sixty-six (295) online scripts for hydrologic, hydraulic, and sediment transport calculations, open to the world at-large.
-His Visualab, established in 2001, is a premiere world-class facility for online data/media research/teaching/service, with two-hundred and ninety-seven (297) videos available to the world at-large, through both YouTube ® and native servers.
+Dr. Ponce has also webpublished a Fortran text and is the author of three hundred and thirty-seven (337) online scripts for hydrologic, hydraulic, and sediment transport calculations, open to the world at-large.
+His Visualab, established in 2001, is a premiere world-class facility for online data/media research/teaching/service, with thre-hundred and three (304) videos available to the world at-large, through both YouTube ® and native servers.